nobl9/ekg/CONTRIBUTING.md

 ### Pull Request title

-Try to be as more descriptive as you can in your Pull Request title.
+Try to be as descriptive as you can in your Pull Request title.